 Small or hairline cracks in drywall are easily repaired with drywall compound and high-quality, mildew-resistant primer and paint.
 Remove any flaking or chipping paint with a scraper; then carefully fill the crack with drywall compound, smoothing the area to the level of the surrounding ceiling.

-Allow the compound to dry for at least two to three hours.
+Allow the compound to dry for at least 6 to 8 hours.
 Sand with 100-grit sandpaper or a sanding sponge to make the repair as level as possible.
 Then coat the repaired area with a layer of primer and allow it to dry.
 Finally, paint the area with a ceiling topcoat that matches the current color and allow it to dry thoroughly before using the shower.

 Repairing Larger Cracks